top of page

 PEGGY FUND

-“You’re seeing less than half the picture, without the vision of woman artist and artists of colour.”
+“You’re seeing less than half the picture, without the vision of woman artists and artists of colour.”

 Guerilla Girls 1989